GautamGupta/bb-legacy-plugins/wordpress-bbpress-syncronization/trunk/readme.txt

 **WordPress part may be downloaded [here](http://wordpress.org/extend/plugins/wordpress-bbpress-syncronization/)**

 When you post comment to WordPress it automatically mirroring in bbPress and back.
+See ChangeLog section to know about new hot features

 REQUIREMENTS:

-*   optional: php-curl module must be installed for https communication
+*   Optional: php-curl module must be installed for https communication
 *   WordPress user database must be integrated with bbPress
 *   Plugin must be installed and correctly configured in both systems